 Cats, with their mysterious ways and independent spirits, capture our hearts.
 But did you know there are unique terms for female cats depending on their age, reproductive status, and even if they're purebred?
 Let's dive into the world of female cat names and explore the fascinating language surrounding these captivating creatures.

-What Are Unspayed Female Cats Called?
+What is an Unspayed Female Cat Called?

 Before being spayed, a female cat is called a "queen."
 This term comes into play when a cat reaches sexual maturity and experiences her first heat cycle.